jevad/NLTKinstallForNlpClass/README.md

 <a name="tbd"/>
 ## Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.
 * Use Miniconda or Anaconda to set up an environment for the class.
 (This is the way I have things set up.)
-* Use the "standard tools", pip and virtualenv to set up an environment for the class.
+* Use the "standard tools", pip and virtualenv, to set up an environment for the class -- this is the way to go if you want to use a Python system that you've already installed.
 (In 32-bit environments, this should be as easy as it is for Mac or Unix -- just follow the Mac/Unix instructions, leaving out the "sudo" commands.
 To get NumPy installed, this might require setting up the Windows SDK in 64-bit environments, which isn't hard but requires instructions if you're not a programmer-type -- I need to check on this.)

 <a name="notes"/>
 * non-ASCII characters:  Prior to Python 3, by default, Python strings used ASCII encoding.
 ASCII was created to encode transmissions from circa-1960 U.S. teletype machines.
 At the time, ASCII was considered a big advance because it could encode BOTH uppercase and lowercase letters.
 Folks were so happy that they could send BOTH uppercase and lowercase characters that they didn't even mind that accented characters, non-Latin characters et cetera were not encodable in ASCII.
 As a result, if your machine name, user name, home directory name or anything like that has a non-ASCII character in it, you may have difficulty running Python 2.
 Computer programmers' typical attitude towards non-ASCII identifiers is, "Why would anyone want to use a non-ASCII character in their user name or machine name or in a directory name?", so it took a while for things to change.
 However, beginning with Python 3, by default, Python strings used Unicode UTF-8 enconding.
 All of the Unicode encodings support the character sets of any language you are likely to want to use at a computer.
 So, if you're using Python 3, you're not likely to run into this problem.